 - The Arabic language uses an alphabet as a writing system (some will argue that it is, in fact, abjad – an alphabet where symbols mainly represent only consonants), written in Arabic script, and the direction in which the script is written is right to left.

 - The Serbian language uses an alphabet as a writing system, written in Cyrillic or Latin script, and the direction in which the script is written is left to right.

 - The Japanese language uses syllabaries and a logographic writing system, written in hiragana and katakana (syllabaries) and kanji (logographic), and the direction in which the script is written is top to bottom or left to right.

-Luckily, our system supports all the writing systems and scripts mentioned above.
-We are here to help you with the project from start to finish, along with the native speakers with the expertise in target markets you are entering.
-Don’t let any writing system be an obstacle in conquering the global market – feel free to reach out to us!
+Luckily, our system supports all of the above.
+We are here to help you with any project from start to finish, along with the native speakers with expertise in target markets you intend to enter.
+Don’t let any obstacle stop you from conquering the global market – feel free to reach out to us!